omeka/omeka-s-enduser/docs/sites/site_pages.md

 Once you have configured the block, click "Apply changes" to fix your selections.

+#### Grid
-Using the Grid layou you will have the ability to select the placement and width of each block based on the number of columns you have set for the page.
+Using the Grid layout you will have the ability to select the placement and width of each block based on the number of columns you have set for the page.

 - Each block has a placement option that includes Auto placement, and range from Position 1 to the highest position number allowed by your number of columns.
 The selection determines where in the array of columns from left to right the page will place the block.